Code of Conduct – Explained

 What are the Conduct Regulations?

-The Conduct of Employment Agencies and Employment Business Regulations 2003, often referred to as the Conduct Regulations or Conduct Regs, provide a framework of minimum standards that govern the conduct of the recruitment industry in the UK.
+The Conduct of Employment Agencies and Employment Business Regulations 2003, (or Conduct Regulations or Conduct Regs), provide a framework of minimum standards that govern the conduct of the recruitment industry in the UK.

 The regulations were implemented to ensure recruitment companies treat both the candidates (“work-seekers”) and clients (“hirer”) fairly.